Field sobriety: divided-attention tests

 - The walk-and-turn test, part II: completing test number 2 while touching heels to toes.

 Don’t hesitate to contact a DUI lawyer to enquire about these testing procedures and what it means for your case.
-Get in touch with Orange County DUI lawyers Coffey & Coffey at (800) 706-7888 to better understand DUI testing and your role as a defendant.
+Get in touch with Orange County DUI lawyers the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 to better understand DUI testing and your role as a defendant.